Shopify/flash-list/documentation/docs/fundamentals/recycling.md

 };
 ```

 This follows advice in the [React Hooks FAQ on implementing getDerivedStateFromProps](https://reactjs.org/docs/hooks-faq.html#how-do-i-implement-getderivedstatefromprops).
-Ideally your component hierarchy returned from [renderItem](../fundamentals/usage.md#renderitem) does not make use of `useState`.
+Ideally your component hierarchy returned from [renderItem](../fundamentals/usage.md#renderitem) should not make use of `useState` for best performance.

 When optimizing your item component, try to ensure as few things as possible have to be re-rendered and recomputed when recycling.